Illumina shares sparkle on demand for new gene tech

 2 Min Read

-(Reuters) - Shares of Illumina Inc (ILMN.O) surged nearly 12 percent on Wednesday, a day after the company raised its full-year revenue forecast on higher-than-expected demand for its new gene-sequencing technology.
+Aug 2 (Reuters) - Shares of Illumina Inc surged nearly 12 percent on Wednesday, a day after the company raised its full-year revenue forecast on higher-than-expected demand for its new gene-sequencing technology.

 The company in January unveiled its NovaSeq sequencing platform, which is designed to deliver faster and cheaper gene sequencing over existing models.